bbauska/W3Cx-3of5/README.md

 <h4>Step 3: draw some shapes</h4>

 First, let's set the fillStyle or strokeStyle of the context with this gradient, then let's draw some shapes "on top of the gradient".

 In our example, the gradient corresponds to an invisible rectangle that fills the canvas.
 If we draw a rectangle of the canvas size, it should be filled with the entire gradient:

 ```
 ctx.fillStyle = grdFrenchFlag;
 ctx.fillRect(0, 0, 300, 200);
 ```

-The result is shown in the <a href="https://codepen.io/w3devcampus/pen/WNpPZVO">above pen</a>: a big rectangle that fills the whole canvas, with colors going from blue (left) to white (middle) to red (right).
+The result is shown in the <a href="https://codepen.io/w3devcampus/pen/WNpPZVO">
+above pen</a>: a big rectangle that fills the whole canvas, with colors going from blue (left) to white (middle) to red (right).

 <h4>Examples</h4>